timelyportfolio/htmlwidgets_spin/README.md

 ## spin

-This is an experimental R package that provides a [spin](http://fgnass.github.io/spin.js/) html widget for R.
+This is an experimental R package that provides a [spin](http://fgnass.github.io/spin.js/) html widget for R.  For a quick tutorial, see Web Apprentice [spin.js Activity Indicator](spin.js Activity Indicator).

 ### Installation